 Mili is responsible for UX and front-end development at Power Ledger.
 He was previously working as a UX Developer at BHP Billiton in Perth, where he successfully delivered various UX future states and front-end development projects.
 Mili also has 16 years experience in professional photography, video production and audio production.
 He’s held design, experience and digital roles at Vocus Communications, Leap Training and St Catherine’s School.
 He holds a Bachelor of Engineering in Computer Systems from Curtin University of Technology in Perth.

-Marie works as Executive Assistant to the Managing Director and Chair and provides office administrative support to the company ensuring the daily running of the business is efficient and Effective.
+Marie works as Executive Assistant to the Managing Director and Chair and provides office and administrative support to the company ensuring the daily running of the business is efficient and effective.
 Marie has over 25 years experience working within the oil and gas industry as Executive Assistant to Managing Directors and assisting the Board of Directors.
 Marie moved to Sydney about six years ago and set up an additional office for a small Perth based oil and gas company in North Sydney.
 During Marie’s career she has worked in all aspects of the organisation including accounts, website updates, Company Secretarial support, drilling operational support and office administration.

 Sarah joins Power Ledger as an analyst, having previously worked as a research assistant at the Office of Senator Scott Ludlam.
 In this role, she undertook research and data analysis for policy initiatives that covered a range of issues including energy, housing, climate, innovation and advanced manufacturing.
 She holds a Bachelor of Laws (LLB) and a Bachelor of Arts (Politics and International Studies) from Murdoch University.